 An annuity is a financial contract that requires you to buy it through a single payment or series of payments, and it pays you in the future in a single payment or series of payments.
 Annuities are commonly used in retirement planning, and they are issued by insurance companies.
 You can purchase directly from the insurance company or through brokerage firms, mutual fund companies, and financial firms such as Lundervold Financial.

-When you are ready to receive income distributions, annuities offer a variety of guaranteed payout options — some even for life.
+When you are ready to receive income distributions, an annuity offers a variety of guaranteed payout options — some even for life.

 Who Should Buy Annuities?